lightspeed-IN/bms-tracker/README.md

 ## ✨ How It Works

 1. GitHub runs the script every 30 minutes automatically
-2. It checks if IMAX is actually bookable (not just listed)
+2. It checks if ticket is actually bookable (not just listed)
-3. **No IMAX yet** → does nothing, checks again in 30 min
+3. **Not opened yet** → does nothing, checks again in 30 min
-4. **IMAX opens** → sends you an email instantly 🎉
+4. **Booking opens** → sends you an email instantly 🎉

 ---